okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/node-express/reqauthanon.md

-To handle anonymous access:

-1. Remove the call to register the `ensureLoggedIn()` middleware for all routes in the app instance.
-1. Add the middleware to the specific routes that require authentication.
+To handle anonymous access, only add the above middleware to the specific routes that require authentication.